 I am indebted to Torstein Saksvik, Ketil Svendsen, Egil D. Johansen, Geirr H Haarr (Norway), Mark E Horan and Michael Hart (USA) and Eric Schwarz (Germany) for much of the information on this page.

 On the night of 8th/9th April 1940 German forces invaded Norway.
 In the early morning of the 9th German naval force landed troops in Bergen harbour, support being given by the two cruisers Königsberg and Köln, the gunnery training ship Bremse together with torpedo-boats, E-boats and armed trawlers.
-The Norwegian harbour defences were hampered by fog, and confused by the fact that the German force approached flying British flags.
-However the Kvarvan battery guarding the entrance to the harbour did score hits on the Königsberg, Bremse and the E-boat tender Carl Peters.
-The Königsberg's engines were damaged and two of her 3.7 cm anti aircraft gun positions put out of action, her fire-fighting mains and auxiliary power were also damaged.
+The Norwegian harbour defences were hampered by fog, and confused by the fact that the German force responded to signals to identify itself in English, pretending to be Royal Navy ships.
+However, the Kvarvan battery guarding the entrance to the harbour did score hits on the Königsberg, Bremse and the E-boat tender Carl Peters.
+The Königsberg's engines were damaged and two of her 3.7 cm anti-aircraft gun positions put out of action, her fire-fighting mains and auxiliary power were also damaged.
 This did not stop her guns firing on the Norwegian coastal batteries around Bergen.
 Later that day (9th April) a reconnaissance flight by the RAF revealed the two cruisers to be in harbour and a strike by Bomber Command was launched.
-Two formations from two different RAF Wellington bomber squadrons attacked at about 18:30 hrs and dropped thirty 500 lb bombs but not a single hit was achieved, although one was claimed and a machine gun attack by one of the Wellingtons killed three members of Köln's crew and five were wounded*.
+Two formations from two different RAF Wellington bomber squadrons attacked at about 18:30 hrs and dropped thirty 500 lb bombs but not a single hit was achieved, although one was claimed.
+It seems some of the bombs that dropped very close to the Köln failed to explode.
+A low level machine gun attack by one of the Wellingtons killed three members of Köln's crew and five were wounded*.
 At about 20:00 hrs a squadron of Hampdens dropped bombs over Bergen, but again no hits were obtained.

-On board the aircraft that first spotted the cruisers in Bergen harbour was Lt Cdr Geoffrey Hare, of 800 squadron Fleet Air Arm who had been lent to the RAF to identify naval targets.
-He got a flight from the RAF base at Lossiemouth to Hatston on the Orkney Islands where 800 and 803 squadrons were based, providing fighter cover for the Fleet anchorage at Scapa Flow.
+Onboard the aircraft that first spotted the cruisers in Bergen harbour was Lt Cdr Geoffrey Hare, of 800 squadron Fleet Air Arm who had been lent to the RAF to identify naval targets.
+He got a flight from the RAF base at Lossiemouth to Hatston on the Orkney Islands where the Blackburn Skua equipped 800 and 803 squadrons were based, providing fighter cover for the Fleet anchorage at Scapa Flow.
 Although the two squadrons had only trained and operated as fighters for many months and their dive-bombing skills were rusty, it was decided to try for a dawn attack on Bergen harbour, at the limit of the Skuas range, demanding spot-on navigation and formation night flying.

-800 sqdn provided 5 aircraft and 7 crews while 803 sqdn provided 11 aircraft and 9 crews.
-The force took off at 5.15 am on the 10th April.
+800 sqn provided 5 aircraft and 7 crews while 803 sqn provided 11 aircraft and 9 crews.
+At the briefing the crews were told to fly to neutral Sweden if they did not have enough fuel for the return flight back over the North Sea.
+The force took off at 5.15 am on the 10th of April.
+The two squadron formations lost touch with each other during the flight out.
 One aircraft (piloted by E.W.T.
-Taylour) lost touch with the rest of the force but continued on its own.
-The Skuas made landfall some 20 miles South of Bergen.
-They arrived over Bergen at 7.20 (British time), approaching from the South East at 12,000 ft.
+Taylour) lost touch with his formation completely but continued on its own.
+The two formations made landfall independently some miles South of Bergen over Korsfjorden.
+The two main formations arrived over Bergen at 7.20 (British time), approaching from the South East at 12,000 ft.
 They broke through a thin layer of cloud and did a quick circuit of the harbour to look for the warships.
-They found that one of their targets had slipped away in the night, but that the other was tied up alongside the Skoltegrund Mole.
-The Skuas circled around and attacking out of the sun which had now dawned from behind the peaks of the Floyen and the Ulriken and making their dives from prow to stern.
+They found that one of their targets had slipped away in the night, but that the other was tied up alongside the Skoltegrund mole.
+The two Skua formations both circled around and attacking out of the sun which had now dawned from behind the peaks of the Floyen and the Ulriken and making their dives from prow to stern.
+Each formation seems to have been unaware of the presense of the other until the last minute but fortuitously 800 Squadron found itself attacking directly after 803 Squadron, giving the Germans no chance to recover.
 They dropped their 500 lb bombs, most bombs being released between 1,500 to 3,000 foot above the target, but one aircraft made a second run down to 200 foot before releasing.
 Of the cruiser's impressive anti-aircraft armoury only two 2cm guns on the prow of the ship opened fire on the Skuas, and they were firing almost blind, into the rising sun, opening fire as the first Skua passed 8,000 feet.
 The 3.7cm flak batteries amidships of the Königsberg had been destroyed by the Norwegian harbour defences and the heavy 88mm flak guns at the rear of the ship could not be bought to bear to fire forward over the main structure of the ship and the cranes and building on the mole.
 The front 3.7 cm flak batteries of the Königsberg also may also have been obstructed by the ship's structure and the large building on the mole.
-Flak did however come from 2cm guns manned by Kreigsmarine gunners on Kritiansholmen island (to the north of the main harbour) firing from alongside a seaplane tender.
+Flak did, however, come from 2cm guns manned by Kriegsmarine gunners on Kritiansholmen island (to the north of the main harbour) firing from alongside a seaplane tender.
 The fire from the vicinity of the seaplane tender probably caused it to be classed as a "flak ship" in the combat reports of some of the Skua pilots.
-It seems that the very first bomb hit to the Königsberg killed all electrical power on the ship rendering the 88mm guns in their power operated turrets useless and also making the 3.7 cm guns slow to aim on manual power alone.
-Two Skuas had holes shot in their wings by the 2cm flak but these caused no major damage.
+It seems that the very first bomb hit to the Königsberg killed all electrical power on the ship rendering the 88mm guns in their power-operated turrets useless and also making the 3.7 cm guns slow to aim with manual power alone.

 The combat reports of the Fleet Air Arm pilots claimed three direct hits amidships of the Königsberg and another near the bow.
 However German sources suggest that no less than 5 and maybe 6 bombs struck the cruiser with another exploding so close astern as to still do extensive damage.
 These German reports indicate that a couple of these "hits" may have been bombs that first struck the mole and then bounced sideways through the side of the ship before exploding.

+As the aircraft recovered from their dives they raced across the harbour at low-level and some took the opportunity to machine-gun German motor-launches.
 The pilot who had become separated arrived over the target after the others but carried out an attack nevertheless.
 By this time the Königsberg was sinking by the bows with flames rising from her.
 The damage caused by the bombs did not sink the ship directly, rather it was the inability of her crew to control the fires without the equipment damaged by the Norwegian shore batteries.
 Flooding caused by the bombing could not be controlled because the Königsberg's pumps were out of action due to the loss of electrical power.
 Magazines had to be deliberately flooded to stop the threat of fire reaching them.
 If the Köln had remained in harbour it is possible her fire fighting equipment and pumps could have saved the Königsberg which finally turned onto her port side (away from the mole) and sank some 2 hrs 45 mins after the Skua attack, only after a brave fight by her crew to save her.
-A portion of the Königsberg's stern was left protruding from the water.
+A small portion of the Königsberg's stern was left protruding from the water.
 18 of the crew were killed and 23 injured in the bombing attack (3 crewmen had been killed and 18 wounded by the Norwegian coastal defence guns on the 8th April).